SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/what-api-to-use.md

 ---
 title: What API to use?
 uid: what_api_to_use
-description: What API to use?
+description: "Our APIs have different authentication and data access techniques.
+This article aims to clarify which API you should use."
 author: Tony Yates
 so.date: 09.13.2018
-keywords:
-so.topic: concept
-so.envir: cloud
-so.client: online
+keywords: apps, API, authentication, proxy so.topic: concept so.envir: cloud so.client: online